 David maintains a broad civil practice spanning administrative law, corporations law, trade practices, insolvency and bankruptcy, equity, real property, trusts, succession and family provision.

 He regularly advises and appears for executors, beneficiaries and trustees in State and Federal Courts and statutory tribunals, as well as appellate courts, and has appeared in constitutional matters before the Supreme Court of New South Wales, Court of Appeal and High Court of Australia.
-With a strong interest in mediation, David has become accredited as a mediator by the NSW Bar Association under the National Standards and is also a mediator approved by the Supreme Court of New South Wales.
-He accepts retainers to act as mediator and regularly appears as counsel in mediations.
+David is accredited as a mediator and as an arbitrator by the NSW Bar Association and is regularly retained to facilitate dispute resolutions.
+He gives addresses on dispute resolution in Australia and overseas.

 Prior to being called to the Bar, David practised as a solicitor at a well-established law firm, now HWL Ebsworth, where he practised in commercial litigation and insolvency litigation.
 While in private practice, David conducted complex litigation on behalf of blue-chip clients, which included some of Australia’s largest financial institutions.
 He has also worked as a research officer at the Judicial Commission of New South Wales.